 - Get feedback and testimonials in writing while you can.
 Many of our clients have great verbal feedback, however, they often don’t have this feedback written down in an email.
 The issue is that once the tender is released, you aren’t permitted to communicate with any internal government personnel about the tender (aside from day to day contract work).
 Therefore, it’s a great idea to get written positive feedback prior to the tender release.

-How to prepare for a private sector tender if you have an existing relationship with them that you have developed
+How to prepare for a private sector tender if you have an existing relationship with the client

 The most important point in this situation is information transfer.
 The reality is that when the tender is released, you will have time to respond to it.
 However, you need to ensure that your response is influenced by the client’s pain points and that your win themes need to be interwoven throughout the bid.